Intangible-pg18/Cpp-Deep-Dive/README.md

 						  ---
 * Output -> a > b
 * Explanation-: Class A has a VPTR which is not there in class B. In a typical implementation of virtual functions, compiler places a VPTR with every object.
 Compiler secretly adds some code in every constructor to this.
+* Note-: By default all the functions defined inside the class are implicitly or automatically considered as inline except virtual functions.
+Whenever virtual function is called using base class reference or pointer it cannot be inlined (because call is resolved at runtime), but whenever called using the object (without reference or pointer) of that class, can be inlined because compiler knows the exact class of the object at compile time.